UPchieve/subway/README.md

 You can run the worker queue locally as well as enqueue specific jobs:

-- To run the queue, do `npm run dev:worker`
+- To run the queue, do `pnpm run dev:worker`
 - To enqueue jobs locally, we use the script `server/scripts/testing-jobs.ts`
   - Simply edit the value of `jobToQueue` with the job you want
-- Then, in another terminal, run the script to enqueue the job: `npx ts-node server/scripts/testing-jobs.ts`
+- Then, in another terminal, run the script to enqueue the job: `pnpm exec ts-node server/scripts/testing-jobs.ts`
 - To connect your local Redis instance to Taskforce.sh, copy the [connection token here](https://taskforce.sh/account/token) then run the following command:
   `npx taskforce --team "Engineering" -n "<your name> local" -t connection-token-goes-here`